India makes tests mandatory for cough syrup export after overseas deaths | Health

 - India

-India will allow the export of cough syrups only after samples are tested in a government laboratory, a government notice showed on Tuesday, after Indian-made cough syrups were linked to the deaths of dozens of children in Gambia and Uzbekistan.
+India will make tests mandatory for cough syrups before they are exported, a government notice showed on Tuesday, after Indian-made cough syrups were linked to the deaths of dozens of children in Gambia and Uzbekistan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)